top of page

 • Step 2: Line Weights

 • Next, I go over the drawing again, this time adding line weights.
-This means I'm adding varying degrees of thickness to the base line art to convey a sense of roundness to the forms, which is based on the light source(s) within the shot.
-Basically, thinner lines are used in areas with the most light, and thicker lines are in areas with the most shadow.
+This means I'm adding varying degrees of thickness to the base line art to convey a sense of roundness to the forms.
+This is based on the light source(s) within the shot, where thinner lines are used in areas with the most light, and thicker lines are in areas with the most shadow.

 • Step 3: Shadows & Rendering